| Florida is One Long Beach by Larry Larsen

 treated to one of the most secluded areas on the central west coast.
 Captiva, the story goes, got its name because the pirate Jose Gasparilla kept his female captives on the

+island.
+Now, the excellent year round weather, the beautiful shells that wash ashore, the wildlife and the scenery capture most visitors' attention.
 The island beaches can be toured with a car, on bicycle, or along the backside of the mile-wide island by canoe on a trail that traverses the mangroves.
 Many small to mid-size

+hotels are located on the island, which carefully balances its image as a remote barrier island and a modern resort destination.
 St. Petersburg Beach offers some of the largest camping and beachfront areas in West Central Florida.
 Perhaps one of the least known areas there is the beach at Fort De Soto

 State Park.
 The park, at the southernmost tip of St. Petersburg, spreads over five islands and also offers fishing, picnic grounds, bicycling, boat ramps and more than seven miles of

 beachfront.
 There are no hotels on the site, but a restaurant is open most of the year.
+For those who seek a little more accessible beach, Pass-a-Grille is the ticket.
+This small

 beach borders what is likely the last small beachfront community in the area.
 Beachfront bars and winter homes face a wide, expansive beach where volleyball games are often